Aastha-Arora/Great-Barrier-Reef/README.md

 #### Project description
-We are Uncovering the effects of global climate change on the Australian Great Barrier Reef.
+We are uncovering the effects of global climate change on the Australian Great Barrier Reef.

 Looked at historical trends in Sea Surface Temperature(SST)°C and the economic effects on tourism consumption near the Great Barrier Reef.